berryflake/linuxgoody/guides/ezarch.md

 ### 2.2) WLAN
 I'm not yet tested on a physical machine, please refer to the official document [HERE](https://wiki.archlinux.org/index.php/Iwctl#iwctl)
-- Following comman is from the offical document.
+- Following command is from the offical document.

 - Enter wireless daemon
 ```